 Unlike the measure of retailers, the measure F_i^P of producers is the endogenous outcome of random matching between a producer as a potential seller and either another producer or a retailer as a potential buyer.
 Even though there are a continuum of possible sellers and buyers, an individual seller matches with only an integer number of potential buyers and, for any task, an individual buyer matches with only an integer number of potential sellers.
+Hence random matching allows us to reconcile smooth aggregate magnitudes with granularity at the firm level.

-A producer is a buyer only if it is active in having, itself, found at least one buyer.
-We derive the measure F_n^P of active producers in Section 3.5.
+A potential producer can be a buyer only if it is active in having, itself, found at least one buyer.
+We derive the measure F_n^P of active producers, which we call firms, in Section 3.5.
 Our assumptions imply that whether a producer is active or not doesn't depend on its m.
-Hence, with the total measure of firms $F_n = F_n^P + F_n^R$ and with the average number of tasks of each type \bar{m} , the measure of potential purchases in market n for tasks of type k is $\bar{m}F_n$.
+Hence the total measure of firms, including retailers, is $F_n = F_n^P + F_n^R$.
+Since the average number of tasks of each type is \bar{m} , the measure of potential buyers in market n per type of task is:

+$$B_n = \bar{m}F_n.
+(4)$$